alam121/coding-test2/README.md

 roslaunch turtlebot3_navigation turtlebot3_navigation.launch map_file:=$HOME/map.yaml
 ```

-This code defines a class called GoalSubscriber that subscribes to a goal location and sends the goal position to the "move_base" action server for navigation.
+The below C++ code defines a class called GoalSubscriber that subscribes to a goal location and sends the goal position to the "move_base" action server for navigation.
 The goal location is received as an Int8 message, and based on the goal number, a target pose is set.
 The robot moves towards the goal and the success or failure of reaching the goal is printed.

 ```
 rosrun coding-test2 movebase_goal